About

 However the journey rarely stops there and I regularly mentor other coaches to prepare for assessment or simply to continue to improve their own coaching skills.

-Stepping another level above as well, I was heavily involved in the designing of the Mountain Training Mental Skills Workshops, to be provided to all levels right the way up to teaching coach educators…
+Stepping another level above as well, I was employed by Mountain Training to design the syllabus for the Mental Skills Workshops, to be provided to all levels right the way up to teaching coach educators.

 For a more formal version of my qualifications and experience, please download my Climbing CV below.